zeu-9/AI-Chatbot-/README.md

 ## 📌 Note

-This project uses the Google Gemini API.
+This project uses the Groq API.
 You must provide your own API key to run the application (see setup instructions).

 ---